oceanprotocol/docs/content/concepts/metadata-asset-ddo.md

 | **`keyword`**          | A list of keywords/tags describing a dataset.                                                                                                                               |
 | **`structuredMarkup`** | A link to machine-readable structured markup (such as ttl/json-ld/rdf) describing the dataset.                                                                              |

-The publisher of a DDO MAY add additional attributes or change the above object definition.
+The publisher of a DDO _may_ add additional attributes or change the above object definition.

 ### Status Attributes